bitdefender/river/README.md

   b.
 Open vs-code as administrator: sudo code --user-data-dir="~/.vscode-root"
   c.
 Install C++ , native debugging and cmake extensions
   d.
 Open the folder of any solution you want to debug and use Cmake status bar to build/debug.
+    NOTE: For simpletracer use a GCC compiler in the Cmake interface toolbar
 ```

 Below is the old version of how to debug from VS code